What Is Medicare

 This chart shows basic information about the different benefits that Medigap policies cover.
 If a percentage appears, the Medigap plan covers that percentage of the benefit, and you must pay the rest.

 *Plan F is also offered as a high-deductible plan.
-With a high-deductible Plan F, you must pay for Medicare-covered expenses such as copays and deductibles up to $2,180 in 2016 before the policy pays anything.
+With a high-deductible Plan F, you must pay for Medicare-covered expenses such as copays and deductibles up Plan deductible of $2,300 for 2019 before the policy pays anything.

 *Plan N covers Basic Benefits after a $20 copay for office visits and a $50 copay for emergency room visits.